mscrdsophia/No-Pain-No-Grain/README.md

 Dive into a fast-paced and addictive game where your survival depends on your choices!
 Healthy Bites challenges your reflexes and decision-making skills as you collect food to stay alive.

-Use your arrow keys to move and grab healthy foods like fruits, vegetables, and nutritious snacks to boost your life.
+Use your arrow keys to move and grab healthy foods like meat, vegetables, and rice grain to boost your life.
 But beware!
-Tempting junk foods like burgers, chips, and sugary treats will drain your life.
-The longer you play, the higher your score—if you can stay alive!
+Tempting junk foods like hotdogs, fries, and sugary soda will drain your life.

 Can you make the right choices and keep your life meter full?
 Test your skills, aim for the high score, and prove you can master the art of healthy eating in this fun and engaging game!